carlos-gg/digitalgarden/content/AI/Deep learning/MLPs.md

 ---
 title: "Multilayer perceptrons (MLPs)"
-disableToc: false
 ---

+> A multilayer perceptron (MLP) is a feed forward artificial neural network model that maps sets of input data onto a set of appropriate outputs.
+An MLP consists of multiple layers of nodes in a directed graph, with each layer fully connected to the next one.
+Except for the input nodes, each node is a neuron (or processing element) with a non linear activation function

 ## Resources
-- A multilayer perceptron (MLP) is a feed forward artificial neural network model that maps sets of input data onto a set of appropriate outputs.
-An MLP consists of multiple layers of nodes in a directed graph, with each layer fully connected to the next one.
-Except for the input nodes, each node is a neuron (or processing element) with a non linear activation function.
 - MLP utilizes a supervised learning technique called back propagation for training the network
 - MLP is a modification of the standard linear perceptron and can distinguish data that is not linearly separable
 - [Multilayer Perceptron (MLP) vs Convolutional Neural Network in Deep Learning](https://medium.com/data-science-bootcamp/multilayer-perceptron-mlp-vs-convolutional-neural-network-in-deep-learning-c890f487a8f1)